Caller ID: Other signaling methods

 EN 300 659-2 expands the standard to "on-hook" (call-waiting) situations, still using V.23.

 The Chinese caller ID standard of 1997 is largely similar to Bellcore (with the "type II" extension).

+Most PBX systems in ex-USSR countries used an entirely different signaling method, often called "intervalless packet" (Безинтервальный пакет) and "two out of six" (Два из шести) or "AON" (АОН) among the people.
+It uses six multifrequency tones from 700 to 1700 Hz, which are sent in response by a PBX after a 1 second 500 Hz tone, sent by the phone's modem after picking up the line.
+So-called "AON-phones" and Caller ID converter boxes were demanded in ex-USSR countries, such as phones based on the "Русь" firmware, using Zilog Z80 or Intel MCS-51 (or its custom clones) as their CPU.
+Later Panasonic phones sold in those countries, also supported this standard.
+That was until CallerID became adopted in said countries as a paid service during the early 2000-s.

 Uses

 Telemarketing

 Telemarketing organisations often spoof caller ID.
 In some instances, this is done to provide a "central number" for consumers to call back, such as a toll-free number, rather than having consumers call back the outbound call center where the call actually originated.
 However, some telemarketers block or fraudulently spoof caller ID to prevent being traced.
 It is against United States federal law for telemarketers to block or to send misleading caller ID.
 Individuals may file civil suits and the Federal Communications Commission (FCC) can fine companies or individuals for illegally spoofing or blocking caller ID.

 Mobile providers

 Most mobile phone providers used the caller ID to automatically connect to voice mail when a call to the voice mail number was made from the associated mobile phone number, bypassing the need to enter a password.
 While this was convenient for many users, because of spoofing, this practice has been replaced by more secure authentication by many carriers.